 Even if non-Molinist human free will means that God could not aim for specific human persons in creating and sustaining this universe, he could nonetheless aim for specific being-types, and one side effect of aiming for our being-type under psychological, narrative, and biological descriptions would be evil and suffering similar to that of the actual world.
 That one day we may exist in an evil-free environment does not undermine these conclusions, because part of what it is to be of our type is to be headed for redemption in various respects.

 My conclusion, therefore, is that if God creates out of a holistic love for beings of our type, we should expect his creation to have the suffering-producing tendencies of the actual world.
-All three conditions of a successful Non-Identity Theodicy can be met even on non-Molinist libertarian assumptions about free will.
+As we have seen, all three conditions of a successful Non-Identity Theodicy can be met even on non-Molinist libertarian assumptions about free will.

 Divine Creation and Human Procreation